almazrafi/AutoChangeable/README.md

 - If you want to contribute, submit a pull request.

 ## License
-ChangeableCopy is available under the MIT license.
+AutoChangeable is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.